 curl -I http://us.archive.ubuntu.com/ubuntu/

-If mirrors respond slowly, select geographically closer mirrors in /etc/apt-fast.list using the Ubuntu mirror list.
+If mirrors respond slowly or timeout, select geographically closer mirrors in /etc/apt-fast.list using the Ubuntu mirror list.
 Subsequently, replace unresponsive mirrors with active alternatives from your region.

 Package Verification Errors